prometheus/statsd_exporter/README.md

 formatting labels, `glob` matching is optimized to have better performance than `regex` in certain use cases.
 In short, glob will have best performance if the rules amount is not so less and captures (using of `*`) is not to much in a single rule.
-Whether disabling ordering in glob or not won't have a noticable effect on performance in general use cases.
+Whether disabling ordering in glob or not won't have a noticeable effect on performance in general use cases.
 In edge cases like the below however, disabling ordering will be beneficial: